-You know when you buy something that is loose and they want you to write down the SKU number on those little white plastic strips that are supposed to wrap and close the bag and let the cashier know what it is and what to punch in?
+You know when you buy something that is loose and they want you to write down the SKU number on those little white plastic strips that wrap and closes the bag and lets the cashier know what to punch in?
 Just write down the name of what you’re getting with the number next to it on your phone, e.g. “Almonds #3546.”

 4. Use reusable “ziplock” bags.

 Wherever you would use sandwich bags or ziplock bags, use the reusable ones instead.
 Take it one step further and ask your deli and meats guy to place the deli/meat in the bag directly.

 I always ask them to just weigh it on one sheet of paper that they use so that they get the right weight printed on the tag, then place it directly in this silicone bag and give me the sticker.
 This works for anything in the deli, such as cheese, ham, ground beef/turkey, chicken etc. I even use it when I buy fish!